andreasmhallberg/readingnotes/Suleiman, 2014. Arab(ic) languge anxiety.md

 - List of 14 book titles that indicate prevailing language anxiety.
 60-1

 - Second International Conference on Arabic Language (2013).
 62
-  - organized by Internation Council for the Arabic Language
+  - organized by International Council for the Arabic Language
   - plays on language anxiety.
 Conference title: *al-luġa al-ʿarabiyya fī xaṭar: al-jamīʿ šurakāʾ fī ḥimāyatihā*
   - Regional and international sponsorship suggest support for ideas